AI in Cybersecurity: The 2026 Guide to Agentic Defense

 How Hunto AI applies “AI in Cybersecurity”

-Hunto AI = Cyber Security AI Agents.
-Each product is a 100% autonomous agent you can deploy individually:
+Hunto AI is built on the principles behind Cyber Security AI Agents.
+Each product is a 100% autonomous agent.
+Deploy them one at a time:

 - Agentic ASM finds every external asset, ranks real risk, and auto-verifies fixes.